Behind the headlines

 • Ida Kristin Ørjasæter Elvsaas, stipendiat, Fakultet for helsevitenskap, OsloMet

-• Kim Gunnar Helsvig, Professor, Fakultet for lærerutdanning og internasjonale studier, OsloMet
+• Kim Gunnar Helsvig, professor, Fakultet for lærerutdanning og internasjonale studier, OsloMet

-• Marianne Molin, Professor, School of Health Sciences, Kristiania
+• Marianne Molin, professor, School of Health Sciences, Kristiania

 What we teach